Southern/logger/README.md

   // Set the stack limit
   log.Stack = 25

-  logger.Log("e", "This is an emergency.") logger.Log("emer", "This is an emergency.") logger.Log("emergency", "This is an emergency.")
+  log.Log("e", "This is an emergency.") log.Log("emer", "This is an emergency.") log.Log("emergency", "This is an emergency.")

-  logger.Log("c", "This is a critical message.") logger.Log("crit", "This is a critical message.") logger.Log("critical", "This is a critical message.")
+  log.Log("c", "This is a critical message.") log.Log("crit", "This is a critical message.") log.Log("critical", "This is a critical message.")

-  logger.Log("a", "This is an alert.") logger.Log("alert", "This is an alert.")
+  log.Log("a", "This is an alert.") log.Log("alert", "This is an alert.")

-  logger.Log("err", "This is an error.") logger.Log("error", "This is an error.")
+  log.Log("err", "This is an error.") log.Log("error", "This is an error.")

-  logger.Log("w", "This is a warning.") logger.Log("warn", "This is a warning.") logger.Log("warning", "This is a warning.")
+  log.Log("w", "This is a warning.") log.Log("warn", "This is a warning.") log.Log("warning", "This is a warning.")

-  logger.Log("n", "This is a notice.") logger.Log("note", "This is a notice.") logger.Log("notice", "This is a notice.")
+  log.Log("n", "This is a notice.") log.Log("note", "This is a notice.") log.Log("notice", "This is a notice.")

-  logger.Log("This is an informational message.") logger.Log("i", "This is an informational message.") logger.Log("info", "This is an informational message.") logger.Log("information", "This is an informational message.")
+  log.Log("This is an informational message.") log.Log("i", "This is an informational message.") log.Log("info", "This is an informational message.") log.Log("information", "This is an informational message.")

-  logger.Log("d", "This is a debug message.") logger.Log("debug", "This is a debug message.")
+  log.Log("d", "This is a debug message.") log.Log("debug", "This is a debug message.")

-  // You can also use multiple messages in one Log function. logger.Log("This is an informational message.",
+  // You can also use multiple messages in one Log function. log.Log("This is an informational message.",
     "This is another informational message")

-  // You can also use raw log message types logger.Raw(logger.EMERG, "This is an emergency.")
+  // You can also use raw log message types log.Raw(logger.EMERG, "This is an emergency.")
 }
 ```